ygryadit/Towards3DVRSketch/README.md

 ```
 Project page: https://tinyurl.com/3DSketch3DV

-> Important Update: We have published the first fine-grained human sketch dataset at https://cvssp.org/data/VRChairSketch/ for _Fine-Grained VR Sketching: Dataset and Insights_ on 3DV 2021.
+> :tada: Important Update: We have published the first fine-grained human sketch dataset at https://cvssp.org/data/VRChairSketch/ for _Fine-Grained VR Sketching: Dataset and Insights_ on 3DV 2021.

 # Description
 The repository provides the code for synthetic sketch generation and the evaluated deep models.

 # Synthetic sketch generation

 ## 1. Convert to manifold shapes
 Since many shapes in the publicly available datasets are not manifold shapes, we first recommend preprocessign shapes with this method:
 https://github.com/hjwdzh/ManifoldPlus